d-khan/java/concurrency/1-foundation-of-concurrency.md

 public class Main {
     public static void main(String[] args) {
         Runnable task = new Task();

-        new Thread(task, "Thread-A").start();
+        // Note how the task and thread instructions are broken into double lines new Thread(task, "Thread-A").start();
         new Thread(task, "Thread-B").start();
     }